OlwenPearce/utilty-scripts/readMe.md

 Hit save.
 You should now be able to run "getEmail" to test it (you can mark old/existing time off email as unread to see it work)
 Create a trigger to run the function "getEmail".
-I selected daily here
+I selected daily here If you want to copy the event into another calendar (e.g. "department holiday calendar") as well as personal calendar, set the HOLIDAY_CALANDER_ID value (which can be found under this calendars settings) and put your own name in "[My name]: on leave"

 #### Letting it run
 This script only looks for unread emails, so remember not to read these automated emails - moving them into a folder